So how can we be good at landing job offers?

 The main function of your resume is to get you an interview, and no further.

-So here are our 11 actionable tips you need to focus on to craft a more effective resume to land more interviews.
+So here are our 11 best resume tips you need to focus on to craft a more effective resume to land more interviews.

 Let’s dive in 🙂